|Corda Network Foundation||Document history|

 Welcome to Corda Network’s website.

-Corda Network is an publicly-available internet of Corda nodes operated by network participants.
+Corda Network is a publicly-available internet of Corda nodes operated by network participants.
 Each node is identified by a certificate issued by the network’s identity service, and will also be identifiable on a network map.

 Corda Network enables interoperability – the exchange of data or assets via a secure, efficient internet layer – in a way that isn’t possible with separate, isolated Corda networks.
 A common trust root surrounds all transactions, and a consistent set of network parameters ensures all participants may transact with each other.